horenbergerb/VirtualCuthroughRouting/README.md

 ### To Do:

+1) Restrict flits to accumulate only when header is in the output port
-1) Implement inter-router queue for output port access
+2) Implement inter-router queue for output port access
-2) Create unit tests for debugging
+3) Create unit tests for debugging
-3) Rewrite documentation using docstring, PEP 8
+4) Rewrite documentation using docstring, PEP 8
-4) Create measurement facilities (latency, detect saturation pt, count total number of messages, etc)
+5) Create measurement facilities (latency, detect saturation pt, count total number of messages, etc)
-5) Test larger cases (msg len 200 flits)
+6) Test larger cases (msg len 200 flits)

 ### Long Term: